HedgerNINA/hotspotRL/METADATA.md

   SECTION 1:
-  1.1 GBIF red list species
+  1.1 GBIF plant species observations

-  - Data source: GBIF data was downloaded from Artsdatabanken (https://artsdatabanken.no/Pages/233748) on 18 July 2018 as shapefiles.
+  - Data source: GBIF data for red list plant species was downloaded from Artsdatabanken (https://artsdatabanken.no/Pages/233748) on 18 July 2018 as shapefiles.
+General species observations were downloaded directly from GBIF (https://www.gbif.org/occurrence/search?country=NO&has_coordinate=true&has_geospatial_issue=false&taxon_key=6&year=1998,2018 ) for the period 1998-2018.
+A list of 'Ansvarsarter' were obtained internally for 2015.
-  - Data preparation: As we were only interested in red listed species, only the CR (critically endangered), EN (endangered) and DD     (data deficient) datasets were included (no data was available for VU and NT categories).
-Data were filtered to only include plants (kingdom = plantae) that had been collected in the last 10 years (identification year >= 2008).
-A total of 2079 observations fit these criteria.
+  - Data preparation: For the red listed species, the CR (critically endangered), EN (endangered), VU (vulnerable), NT (near threatened) and DD (data deficient) datasets were joined into a single shapefile.
+Data were filtered to only include plants (kingdom = plantae) that had been collected in the last 20 years (identification year >= 1998).
+Ansvarsarter were joined to this RL dataset using the species name as the identifier.
+Spatial observations of the species on the ansvarsarter list were extracted.
+The general species dataset was an especially large file to work with (more than 3 million observations).
+The data were filtered to only include observations for the Norwegian mainland with an accuracy of <100m.

   1.2 SSB grids